deonj/quagga/README.md

 ## Quagga Routing Suite on alpine:latest ##

 This is the Quagga routing suite installed on Alpine linux.
 The daemons can be enabled/disabled from the /etc/quagga/daemons file.
-The following daemons are loaded automatically:
+The following daemons are loaded by default:

 * OSPF
 * BGP

-* ISIS
+All other conf files are added in the /etc/quagga directory